 If your child is finding the homework difficult then please encourage them to come to homework club on a Wednesday and Thursday Lunchtime.

 Spellings will be given out every Tuesday and children will be tested the following Tuesday.
 You can help your child by testing them and asking them to put the spelling into a sentence to check their understanding of the words.

-Children were given a My Maths letter with login details in the last academic year.
-If they have misplaced these I will send out new letters.
+The children have been given a My Maths login which is glued into maths homework books.
 If your child has trouble logging in at home, they are more than welcome to complete homework in school with me or go to homework club on a Thursday lunchtime.